 (municipalities).
 Citizens and long-term residents of Norway elect representatives to county and municipal councils every 4 years.
 Each county also has a governor, who supervises local authorities as a state representative.
-Norway's constitution.

-Norway's current King, Harald V, ascended the throne in 1991.
-The monarch's duties as head-of-state are symbolic, and he holds no political power.
+Norway's Constitution, no political power.
 The King is Commander-in-Chief of the armed forces and responsible for formally opening new sessions of Parliament, meeting the Prime Minister (PM), and carrying out state visits, among other duties.
 The monarch can be a woman.
 King Harald V and Queen Sonja's son Haakon is Crown Prince.